OUPL/MLCert/NNCert/README.md

 # NNCert

-Neural networks with verified generalizability in Coq
+This directory contains code for training and transferring to Coq neural networks with verified generalizability bounds, building on the results in the parent directory `OUPL/MLCert`.

-## Python compile script prerequisites
+## Prerequisites

 * Python 3 (tested with 3.5.2)
 * numpy (>= 1.12.1)
+* TensorFlow (tested with 1.6.0)

 ## Train a network